The rates of growth in an acylindrically hyperbolic group: Continuity of the growth rate

 For this feasible elements, we consider the following broken geodesic:

 The Hausdorff-distance between $\alpha$ and the geodesic $[y_n, h_n(w_1u_1 \cdots w_q u_q)(y_n)]$ is at most $2\Delta_n+100\delta$.

-\begin{lemma}[cf. \cite{FS},Lemma 2.6] For every $q$, the map $\Phi_n$ is injective on the set of $q$-tuples of adequate elements in $B_m(L,\eta(S))$. \end{lemma} By definition, given a $q$-tuples of adequate elements, we choose admissible separators and form a feasible element of type $q$, then map it by $\Phi_n$.
+\begin{lemma}[cf. \cite{FS},Lemma 2.6] For every $q$, the map $\Phi_n$ is injective on the set of $q$-tuples of adequate elements in $B_m(L,\eta(S))$. \end{lemma} By definition, given a $q$-tuples of adequate elements, we choose admissible separators (they are not unique) and form a feasible element of type $q$, then map it by $\Phi_n$.

 \proof We argue by induction on the type $q$.
-Suppose $q=1$.
-Suppose $h_n$ maps $w_1 u_1$ and $w_2 u_2$ to the same element on $G$.
-There are two cases.
-One is that $u_1 \not=u_2$.
-Then by the small cancellation property of the separators, Lemma 4.2(iii), either

-or But then, in the first case, $w_2$ is forbidden, a contradiction.
-In the second case, $w_1$ is forbidden, a contradiction.
-So, it must be $u_1=u_2$
+If $q=0$ then nothing to prove since the element is empty.